Skip to main content

 CEEMS Exporter

-For different collectors of CEEMS exporter, different capabilities are needed.
-The following list summaries the capabilities needed for each collector:
+Different collectors of the CEEMS exporter require different capabilities.
+The following list summarizes the capabilities needed for each collector:

-• ipmi_dcmi: cap_setuid and cap_setgid to execute IPMI command as root when third-party libaries are used. cap_dac_override when pure Golang implementation is used to communicate with device /dev/ipmi0.
+• ipmi_dcmi: cap_setuid and cap_setgid to execute IPMI commands as root when third-party libraries are used. cap_dac_override when the pure Golang implementation is used to communicate with the device /dev/ipmi0.

-• redfish: cap_dac_override to discover BMC IP address when it is not provided via configuration file.
+• redfish: cap_dac_override to discover the BMC IP address when it is not provided via the configuration file.

-• slurm: cap_sys_ptrace and cap_dac_read_search to be able to access processes' environment variables to get GPU indices of a given compute job.
-If --collector.slurm.gpu-job-map-path is used, these capabilities wont be needed.
+• slurm: cap_sys_ptrace and cap_dac_read_search to access processes' environment variables to get GPU indices of a given compute job.
+If --collector.slurm.gpu-job-map-path is used, these capabilities won't be needed.

-• libvirt: cap_dac_read_search to be able to read instance's XML file.
+• libvirt: cap_dac_read_search to read the instance's XML file.

-• perf: cap_perfmon to be able to open perf events. cap_sys_ptrace and cap_dac_read_search to be able to access processes' environment variables when --collector.slurm.perf-env-var is used.
+• perf: cap_perfmon to open perf events. cap_sys_ptrace and cap_dac_read_search to access processes' environment variables when --collector.slurm.perf-env-var is used.

-• ebpf: cap_bpf and cap_perfmon to be able to load and access BPP programs and maps.
+• ebpf: cap_bpf and cap_perfmon to load and access BPF programs and maps.
 For kernels < 5.11, cap_sys_resource is necessary to increase locked memory for loading BPF programs.

-• rdma: cap_setuid and cap_setuid to be able to enable Per-PID counters for RDMA QPs.
+• rdma: cap_setuid and cap_setgid to enable Per-PID counters for RDMA QPs.

-• rapl: cap_dac_read_search when kernels > 5.3 is used as RAPL counters from this kernel version is only access to root.
+• rapl: cap_dac_read_search when kernels > 5.3 are used, as RAPL counters from this kernel version are only accessible to root.

 CEEMS API Server

-Currently, SLURM resource manager of CEEMS API server only supports fetching job data from sacct command.
-It is possible to fetch jobs of all users for only slurm system user or root user.
-Thus, cap_setuid and cap_setgid are needed to execute this command as either slurm or root user.
+Currently, the SLURM resource manager of the CEEMS API server only supports fetching job data from the sacct command.
+It is possible to fetch jobs of all users only for the slurm system user or root user.
+Thus, cap_setuid and cap_setgid are needed to execute this command as either the slurm or root user.

-If operators would like to add the user under which CEEMS API server is running under to SLURM users list, these capabilities wont be needed anymore.
+If operators would like to add the user under which the CEEMS API server is running to the SLURM users list, these capabilities won't be needed anymore.

 CEEMS LB

-CEEMS LB do not need any special privileges and capabilities.
+The CEEMS LB does not need any special privileges or capabilities.

 Systemd